Zeugwerk/Plaincat/README.md

 # vscode-plaincat

-Proof of concept for importing and exporting TwinCAT PLCs into [Visual Studio Code](Visual Studio Code) such that is possible to edit code in Visual Studio.
+Proof of concept for importing and exporting TwinCAT PLCs into [Visual Studio Code](Visual Studio Code) such that is possible to view and edit code.

 - The project implements minimal effort way to convert TwinCAT files (XML files) into plain text via regular expressions
 - and a stripped down version of Zeugwerk's Structured Text Parser to make it possible to convert plain text into TwinCAT XMLs.